wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ORDER BY submit_time, status
     ```

 9. Let's flood the system with queries and see what happens for `asa.sql.workload02`.
 To do this, we will run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** the **Exercise 7 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries.
+Select the `Orchestrate` Tab. **Run** the **Exercise 7 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries. **Let this pipeline run for 30 seconds to 1 minute, then cancel the run recursively**.

-10. In the query window, replace the script with the following to see what happened to all the `asa.sql.workload02` queries we just triggered as they flood the system:
+10. In the query window, replace the script with the following to see what happened to all the `asa.sql.workload02` queries we just triggered as that were flooded into the system:

     ```sql
     SELECT s.login_name, r.[Status], r.Importance, submit_time,